 Many oil rig accidents happen in work-related situations.
 If this happens, you might have grounds for compensation and benefits through your employer’s workers’ compensation insurance provider.
 Although most states require employers to provide workers’ compensation, only some states have these obligations.

 If you qualify for worker’s compensation, the insurance company will cover certain types and amounts of benefits, such as:

 - Compensation for a portion of your lost income

 - Total coverage of your medical expenses

 Contributory Fault Laws

-Every state has its contributory fault laws, which determine how cases are handled when injury victims share blame for the accident or subsequent injuries.
+Every state has contributory fault laws, which determine how cases are handled when injury victims share blame for the accident or subsequent injuries.

 Modified Comparative Negligence

 In modified comparative negligence states, there is a limit to the percentage of blame injury victims can carry.
 Every state’s threshold is different but generally ranges from 49% to 51%.
 If your portion of blame exceeds this limit, you will no longer have the right to pursue your case at trial.

 In contributory negligence states, when injury victims share blame for the accident, they are prohibited from pursuing their case at trial.
 If the defendant can prove you share even one percent of the responsibility for the accident or your resulting injuries, you may not have a chance to present your case in court.